Day of the Dead, a tribute to the deceased

 - Photography: using the image of the deceased means you remember that person and.
 Some regions place a mirror that only reflects the image as a matter of respect.

 - Tablecloth: with ornamental purpose, is a demonstration of the importance of the event.

 - Skulls: sugar skulls are not only delicious.
 They are meant as a healthy mockery to death.

 - Dog: regularly a Xoloitzcuintle breed, is placed to help spirits cross the river of the underworld.

 In Mexico, death is peculiarly perceived, as people use satire to mock it.
 An example of this expression is the famous “Catrina”; a popular character wearing the clothes of a high society lady as a sign of the presence of death in the everyday life and regardless of social status.

-Another example are the skulls, as they are not only made sugar.
+Another example is the skulls, as they are not only made sugar.
 The “Calaveritas”, meaning little skulls, are literary works consisting of rhymed verses that make fun of situations of arts, science or political figures using the topic of death with a humorous and ironic purpose.
-And finally we have the bread of the dead, a bread eaten by the living.
+And finally, we have the bread of the dead, a bread eaten by the living.
 This delicious round bread, topped with sugar and decorated with strips that simulate bones, is a must at dinners and offerings during the celebrations of the Day of the Dead.